Jamie L. Mullaney

 Areas of Scholarly Expertise and Interest

-Culture and Cognition, Qualitative Methods, Work and Family, Gender, Identity, Sociology of Emotions
+Culture and Cognition, Qualitative Methods, Gender, Time, Identity, Emotions

-Mullaney, Jamie L. and Janet Hinson Shope, Paid to Party: Working Time and Emotion in Direct Home Sales.
+Mullaney, Jamie L. and Janet Hinson Shope.
+2012.
+Paid to Party: Working Time and Emotion in Direct Home Sales.
 New Brunswick, NJ: Rutgers University Press.

-Hanyok, Laura A., Jamie Mullaney, Thomas Finucane, and Joseph Carrese, “Potential Caregivers for Homebound Elderly: More Numerous than Supposed?”
-Journal of Family Practice 58(7):E1-6, 2009.
+Hanyok, Laura A., Jamie Mullaney, Thomas Finucane, and Joseph Carrese.
+2009.
+“Potential Caregivers for Homebound Elderly: More Numerous than Supposed?”
+Journal of Family Practice 58(7):E1-6.